luiscosio/synthetic-image-detection/README.md

 # About
-A work-in-progress collection of synthetic image detectors.
+A work-in-progress code for evaluating synthetic image detectors.

 # Disclaimer
 This repository contains other repositories as submodules.